RyanHowell15/Grading-Partition/README.md

 ### Usage
 If you do not have <a href="#client_keyjson">client_key.json</a> setup, you will need to set it up prior to these instructions.

-Inside client_key.json, there is a "service_email" field.
+Inside client_key.json, there is a "client_email" field.
 Copy the email, and share the google sheet you wish to use to this email.
 Make sure it has editor permissions.

 Copy the url of the google sheet you wish to use into a "sheetUrl" field in settings.json.
 For example:
 ```json